OpenSourceEconomics/econ-project-templates/src/documentation/introduction.rst

 Later adjustments should be painlessly possible, so things won't be set in stone.

 Once you have done that, move your source data to **src/original_data/** and start filling up the actual steps of the project workflow (data management, analysis, final steps, paper).
 All you should need to worry about is to call the correct task generators in the wscript files.
 Always specify the actions in the wscript that lives in the same directory as your main source file.
-Make sure you understand how the paths work in Waf and how to use the auto-generated files in the language you are using particular language (see the section :ref:`project_paths` in the code library).
+Make sure you understand how the paths work in Waf and how to use the auto-generated files in the language you are using particular language (see the section :ref:`project_paths` below).

 .. _project_paths: